 - Start arranging the kitchen after you are done with the bath and the bedroom.
 Since there are hundreds of kitchen items that you need to unpack and fit in the right places, this part is considered one of the most irritating.
 Furthermore, you need to properly assess where to put all plates, drinking glasses, and cutlery so that the next couple of weeks, while you get used to your new place, you don't look for them long.
 You might also leave a couple of knives, forks, and spoons out on your kitchen countertop.

 - Put the detergents in a safe place hard to be reached by kids.
-Because of the fact that they might be toxic, it is best if you designate a place to store the detergents.
+Because they might be toxic, it is best if you designate a place to store the detergents.
 Make it hard for kids to reach it.
-A top shelf or cupboard will be great!
+A top-shelf or cupboard will be great!

 For many people unpacking, organising, arrangements and furnishing after a move are an ideal way to deal with moving anxiety.
 It might work for you, too.